Google Classroom Integration

 You can post assignments directly to Google Classroom from Edpuzzle in one of two ways.

-- In the "assign" pop-up window of a video, select the classes you'd like to post your assignment to Google Classroom for.
+- In the "assign" pop-up window of a video, select the Google Classroom classes you'd like to post your assignment to.

-- At the bottom of the window, click the button next to "Post on Google Classroom" so the green check mark appears (not the red X).
+- At the bottom of the window, toggle the "Post on Google Classroom" option to “On.”

 - Click the blue "Assign" button and you're done!